 Runbooks were introduced in Octopus 2019.11

 Runbooks belong to projects.
-To create or manage your Operations Runbooks, navigate to Project ➜ Operations ➜ Runbooks.
+To create or manage your runbooks, navigate to Project ➜ Operations ➜ Runbooks.

 To create a runbook, navigate to Project ➜ Operations ➜ Runbooks ➜ Add Runbook.